quickstrom/quickstrom/docs/source/tutorials/cloud/first.rst

 * In the ``playing`` state, the button should say "Pause"

 Let's translate those requirements to a formal specification in Quickstrom.
+Go back to your specification (you'll find it under *Specifications* in the top navigation bar), and click the *Edit* button.

+Now it's time to edit the specification code.
 Begin by defining two helpers, extracting the text content of the time display and the play/pause button.
 Place these definitions at the bottom of ``AudioPlayer.spec.purs``:

 .. code-block:: haskell